eslint/eslint/docs/rules/no-native-reassign.md

-# Disallow Reassignment of Native Objects (no-native-reassign)
+# no-native-reassign

+Disallows reassignment of native objects.

 This rule was **deprecated** in ESLint v3.3.0 and replaced by the [no-global-assign](no-global-assign.md) rule.